Do’s and Don’ts of Photographing Cemeteries and Other Sacred Places

 - Unless it is part of a specific assignment or for journalistic use, avoid photographing any graves less than a century old.
 I base this on my pastime of genealogical research, most research web sites use this guideline for release of information for public use.

 - Obscure the names on headstones when possible, especially if more recent.
-Ideally this is done in camera, but this can also be done in post processing.
+Ideally, this is done in camera, but can also be done in post processing.

 - Do not photograph other visitors.